Pedro Agustín Girón: Peninsular War

+Post-war career

 When his father died in 1819, Girón became the 4th Marquis of Amarilas.
-A moderate liberal in the political plain, after the liberal revolution of 1820, he was named Minister of the War of the Government under Evaristo Pérez de Castro.
-However he resigned in just a few months because of the opposition of the more radical liberal sector.
+A moderate liberal in the political plain, after the liberal revolution of 1820, he was named Minister of War for the Government under Evaristo Pérez de Castro.
+However he resigned a few months later because of the opposition of the more radical liberal sector.

-In 1832, in the last years of the reign of Fernando VII, he was designated Commander in chief of Granada.
-The following year he was bestowed the title Duque de Ahumada.
-In 1835 he was named Minister of the War again, but was forced to resign after being accused of nepotism.
-During the last few years of his life he spent many years abroad and traveled, and dedicated his time to study and writing.
+In 1832, in the last years of the reign of Ferdinand VII, he was appointed captain-general of Granada.
+In 1835 he was created Duke of Ahumada and, that same year, he was appointed Minister of War again, but was forced to resign after being accused of nepotism.
+During the last few years of his life he spent many years traveling abroad, spending his time to study and writing.
 His memoirs Memories 1778-1837 offers an insight into his life.
-He died in 1842.

-Pedro's son, Francisco Javier Girón y Ezpeleta, 2nd Duke of Ahumada and 5th Marquess of the Amarillas, founded the Spanish Guardia Civil in 1844.